Gaza war hostage crisis: Treatment of hostages

-Israel's Health Ministry found that the released hostages lost an average of 17–33 pounds (≈8–15 kilograms) in seven weeks, and they said their diet in captivity was minimal.
+Israel's Health Ministry found in November 2023 that the released hostages lost an average of 17–33 pounds (≈8–15 kilograms) in seven weeks, and they said their diet in captivity was minimal.
 In February 2025 it was reported that Israeli officials had intelligence that Yahya Sinwar, then leader of Hamas, instructed the starvation of all male hostages.
 Gilat Livni, a pediatrician and consultant in infectious diseases who worked with some of the returned children at Schneider's children's hospital, stated that they were in "generally good condition" but raised caution about the trauma that was faced.
 A physician advising the families of held hostages also echoed this statement, warning of the trauma faced and the long process of restoring a sense of trust and control after being released.

-Renana Eitan, the head of psychiatry at the Ichilov Tel Aviv medical centre, said that among the freed hostages she examined were children drugged by their captors, including with ketamine, and were suffering from withdrawal.
+Renana Eitan, the head of psychiatry at the Ichilov Tel Aviv medical center, said that among the freed hostages she examined were children drugged by their captors, including with ketamine, and were suffering from withdrawal.
 Israel's Health Ministry's confirmed that before they were released, liberated hostages were given psychoactive drugs by their captors.
 Blood tests showed the drug was clonazepam, commonly used to treat epilepsy, anxiety, OCD and other cases on a short-term basis.
 Hamas reportedly aimed to make the hostages appear calm and happy after enduring prolonged physical abuse, deprivation, and psychological terror in captivity.

 Dror Mendel, director of the Dana-Dwek Children's Hospital, described orthopedic injuries, scarring and burns, and "very low hygiene standards... lice, rashes, skin irritation [and] inflammation".
 Ronit Lubetzky, director of the pediatrics department, stated that some of the children have lost as much as 10 kg of body weight.
 Itay Pesach, director of the Edmond and Lily Safra Children's Hospital, said that patients describe "the entire range of abuse you could dream of... not different from the testimonies of people who came back from the WW2 Jewish ghettos or concentration camp".
 Levine spoke on the lack of medical care given to the hostages, physical and psychological abuse, and starvation: "at first there was an implicit assumption that the conditions of captivity by Hamas are reasonable.
 This assumption no longer exists...
 The situations is terrible...
 There's no time.
 The clock of some [of the hostages] is already ticking."
 A doctor who treated some of the 110 hostages released from captivity told the Associated Press that at least ten male and female hostages of them were sexually assaulted or abused.
 He declined to give his name or speak on any further details, claiming to protect the hostages identities.